 RP-425 Enhanced STAR Exemption

-Available to existing homeowners who are already receiving the Basic STAR exemption.
-To qualify, the home must be the primary residence of the owner, and the combined 2017 income of the owners and spouses who reside on the property must not exceed $86,300.
-Proof of age and income must be provided by March 1, 2019
+Available to existing homeowners who will be 65 years old by December 31, 2020, and who are already receiving the Basic STAR exemption.
+To qualify, the home must be the primary residence of the owner, and the 2018 combined adjusted gross income of the owners and spouses who reside on the property must not exceed $88,050.
+Proof of age and income must be provided by March 1, 2020

 RP-467 Senior Citizens Exemption